Non-Autoregressive Coarse-to-Fine Video Captioning: Related Work

-Non-autoregressive (NA) decoding has aroused widespread attention in the community of neural machine translation (NMT) \cite{gu2018nonautoregressive,lee-etal-2018-deterministic,guo2019non,wang2019non,shao2019retrieving,ghazvininejad2019constant,gu2019levenshtein,mansimov2019generalized} due to its high inference efficiency.
+\textbf{Non-Autoregressive Decoding.} Due to high inference efficiency, NA decoding has aroused widespread attention in the community of NMT.
 By removing the sequential dependency, NA decoding can generate all words in one shot to speed up decoding \cite{gu2018nonautoregressive} but at the cost of inferior accuracy that manifests as token repetitions in the generated outputs \cite{wang2019non,guo2019non,lee-etal-2018-deterministic}.
-To compensate for the performance degradation, Guo \etal \cite{guo2019non} integrate strong conditional signals into the decoder inputs to benefit the learning of internal dependencies within a sentence.
+To compensate for the performance degradation, \citeauthor{guo2019non} integrate strong conditional signals into the decoder inputs to benefit the learning of internal dependencies within a sentence \cite{guo2019non}.
 Besides one-shot generation, some works propose to iteratively refine the sentences, so that the model can condition on parts or the whole of the previous outputs \cite{lee-etal-2018-deterministic,ghazvininejad2019constant,gu2019levenshtein,mansimov2019generalized}.
-Specifically, Lee \etal \cite{lee-etal-2018-deterministic} propose to learn a conditional denoising autoencoder.
-Mansimov \etal \cite{mansimov2019generalized} propose to directly utilize BERT \cite{devlin-etal-2019-bert} for iterative generation.
-But the downside of these methods is that the translation errors in the early stages, which often occur by employing the completely unknown sequences as the decoder inputs, could greatly influence the prediction of surrounding tokens.
-Our work is inspired by these advances in NMT, but we instead generate captions based on the generated coarse-grained ``templates'', where the visual words could provide rich contextual information with the model to alleviate description ambiguity.
+But the downside of these methods is that from-scratch parallel generation, \textit{i.e.}, employing the completely unknown sequences as the decoder inputs, often leads to translation errors in the early stages due to insufficient context, which could greatly influence the subsequent predictions.

+\textbf{Summary.} Rather than designing a sophisticated architecture, our work contributes by proposing an alternative decoding paradigm, \textit{i.e.}, generating descriptions from coarse-grained to fine-grained with the scheme of NA decoding, to generate semantically correct video captions with higher efficiency.
+This work pursues the iterative approaches in NMT \cite{ghazvininejad2019constant}, but the core difference is that we propose to capture visual words first to formulate partially observed sequences, which can provide rich contextual information with the model to alleviate description ambiguity and thus eventually enhance the caption quality.